 It includes the construction of a 100MW/600MWh vanadium flow battery energy storage system, a 200MW/400MWh lithium iron phosphate battery energy storage system, a 220kV step-up substation, and transmission lines.
 Key technical highlights include: Vanadium Flow Battery System [pdf]

-[FAQS about West Asia All-vanadium Liquid Flow Battery]
+[FAQS about Slovenia All-vanadium Liquid Flow Energy Storage System]

 The Vanadium Flow Battery (VFB) is leading the market with a share of 65%.
 Vanadium flow batteries (VFBs) are a potential technology that provides benefits like extended cycle life, stable performance, ease of electrolyte regeneration or recycling, minimal flammability, and extended operation time. [pdf]